IamTechnotron/dictionary/README.md

 Run:
 ----
-Fireup terminal.
+Fireup terminal >
-go to the directory.
+go to the directory >
-run ./dictionary.py
-and enjoy!
+run "./dictionary.py" (without qutoes) and enjoy!

 Credits: